ceduardorubio/websocket-node-server/README.md

 - **credentials:** the credential object send by the client, like username and password, token, etc.

 - **setSession**  set the session data and groups to the client if the authentication is valid.
 It receives the next parameters:
-    - **sessionData:** used to set the session data to the client.
+    - **serverSideSessionData:** used to set the session data to the client.
 It can be any object.
     - **groups:** used to set the array of strings with the groups to be set to the client.